ndaneil/interactive-3d-screen/README.md

 ### Starting to code

 To get started with the image capture part, first, there are a couple of external libraries we need to import.
-Most of them are already installed in the Ryzen AI conda environment but there are three which need to be installed manually using pip: the QT Framework's python module, OpenCV and OpenGL's python wrapper.
+Most of them are already installed with the Ryzen AI conda environment but there are three which need to be installed manually using pip: the QT Framework's python module, OpenCV and OpenGL's python wrapper.
 ```
 pip install PySide6
 pip install opencv-python